rozzelle/windows10-usb-mic-fix/README.md

 # windows10-usb-mic-fix
 Wrote a batch script to fix the issue with Windows detecting USB microphones on restart.
-Removes and re-enables USB microphones to force Windows to re-install drivers on restart.
+Uses DevCon to remove and re-enable USB microphones to force Windows to re-install drivers on restart.
 Stems from an issue where the driver doesn't initialize properly until you plug it in the port and kick-start the OS device discovery process.

 ## Making the script run on startup
 1. Open File Explorer.